lightscapevr/website/markdown/documentation.md

   <source src="./img/docs/tool-choose.mp4" type="video/mp4" />
 </video>

-* To choose a tool, hold in the **menu button**, a list of tools will appear in front of the controller, move the controller to the tool you would like to use.
+* To choose a tool, hold in the **⋮ menu button**, a list of tools will appear in front of the controller, move the controller to the tool you would like to use.
 The tools icon will highlight when the controller is over it.
-Release the **menu button** while you are over the tool to select it.
+Release the **⋮ menu button** while you are over the tool to select it.
 You will see the icon on the controller will change to the current tool of that controller.
 * Each controller can have only one active tool.
 * Each controller has the same list of tools available.
 * You can have two different tools on each controller or the same tool on both controllers.